Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 September 2025 10.33.49 UTC
+- WIB: Sabtu, 20 September 2025 11.29.56 UTC
-- WITA: Sabtu, 20 September 2025 11.33.49 UTC
+- WITA: Sabtu, 20 September 2025 12.29.56 UTC
-- WIT: Sabtu, 20 September 2025 12.33.49 UTC
+- WIT: Sabtu, 20 September 2025 13.29.56 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

 Kategori: friendship